-(Napili) template, update your pages to use Community Builder pages instead of Visualforce pages.
+Create and Set Up Communities AND View Setup and Configuration template, update your pages to use Community Builder pages instead of Visualforce pages.
 If necessary, customize your community in Community Builder and publish any changes you make.

-Note: The Koa and Kokua templates are starting a phased retirement.
-In Summer '17, you can no longer use these templates to create communities.
+Note: As part of their phased retirement, from Summer '17, you can no longer use the Koa and Kokua templates to create communities.
 Salesforce still supports existing communities that were built using Koa and Kokua.
 To create a community based on Koa or Kokua, contact Salesforce Support.
 However, we recommend that you work with Salesforce Support on a plan to replace your existing Koa and Kokua communities.
-New Lightning communities provide richer support for Knowledge and case management.
+The latest Lightning community templates provide richer support for Knowledge and case management.